wavemaker/docs/website/blog/2020-04-27-covid19-visualization-using-wavemaker.md

 ### Step 5: Deploy to the cloud and we are done!

 For more information, see how to deploy an app with [One-Click Deployment](/learn/app-development/deployment/one-click-deployment/).

+## What's next?

+In the next series of the blog post for developing a Covid-19 visualization using WaveMaker, see [how to build visualization for maps](/learn/blog/2020/04/30/covid19-visualization-using-wavemaker-part-2).